 The interworking architecture support trusted and untrusted model for the host-based mobility (S2c) and the network based mobility for the untrusted model based on s2b.
 The trusted/untrusted Non-3GPP access network detection is performed as defined in clause 4.1.4 of TS 23.402.

-Editor’s Note: The authentication aspect needs to be addressed in a specific clause considering the scenario when the BBF access participate to the UE authentication and when the BBF does not participate to UE authentication.

 The architecture support an UE simultaneously connected to the EPC via more than one access network for different PDN connection or for the same PDN connection as defined in TS 23.261 [9].

 Editor’s Note: The definition of details for supporting MAPCON in in Rel-10 TS 23.402 and 23.401 are FFS .